miguelmota/clock-angle/README.md

 # clock-angle

-Find smallest angle between hour and minute hands on the face of a standard 12-hr clock, in degrees
+> Find smallest angle between hour and minute hands on the face of a standard 12-hr clock, in degrees.

 # Demo